This is the path of remembrance

 And find that the ground beneath you has been waiting all along.

-This is where we begin.
+This is where healing that lasts, begins.